 Now, you can go back to the original location to find the recovered desktop files from the Time Machine backup.

 In most cases, you can get back your missing or disappeared files after trying the above solutions.
 If you are unable to find the disappeared files, it might be deleted permanently from your Mac

 How Do I Recover Permanently Disappeared Files from Mac?

 When any files are deleted permanently from the computer, the system only erases information such as date modified, size, and the file type from its registry.
 But the actual data on the file still remains on the disk.
 However, there is a way to recover this data from the drive.
 You can do so by using trusted data recovery software.

-- Launch the application and from the main window, select Recover Files option
+- Launch the application and from the main window, select the Recover Files option

-- Select the drive from which lost folder has to be recovered and click on Next tab
+- Select the drive from which the lost folder has to be recovered and click on the Next tab

 - After the scanning process is completed, the list of retrieved files will be displayed